 Subsequent chapters cover pay rates, employee benefits, workman's compensation, withholding and taxes.
 All the practical issues that employers need to consider.
 I personally thought that Chapter 5 "Getting Ready to Hire" about job descriptions and finding employees was new information for me.
 (I have always found my employees by word of mouth through the local Metal Arts Guild.)
 Chapter 6 then goes through screening applicants and the interview process.
 Our society has become so litigious that we all need to be extra careful in this regard.

 There are several charts and lists of state by state lists of specific requirements.
 That was great.
 Just read what you need to know and move on.
 Personally, I think that if you are considering hiring help in the studio or already have an assistant, this book should be your next investment to put your mind at ease.

-CLICK ON THE LINKS (to the right) or the sidebar of this blog post to find information about purchase.
-At the time of this writing, Amazon.com has the best prices (including used books), but this book Hiring Your First Employee is also available through NOLO Press as an electronic book at significant savings.
+CLICK ON THE LINKS in this blog post or side bar to find information about purchase.
+At the time of this writing, Amazon.com has the best prices (including used books), but this book Hiring Your First Employee may also be available through NOLO Press as an electronic book.

 Stay tuned for more blog posts related to hiring assistants for work in the studio.
 Share your experience hiring employees or ASK Harriete a question.

 Purchase of this book from Amazon.com is an affiliate link and helps support this blog as a resource for the arts community.